Home

 The Problem

-The gap between "I need a part" and holding that part in your hand is filled with fragmented, incompatible software.
-Every printer brand speaks a different language -- OctoPrint, Klipper, Bambu Lab, Elegoo, and Prusa Link each have their own interfaces.
+The gap between "I need a part" and holding that part in your hand is filled with fragmented, incompatible tooling.
+Every printer brand speaks a different language -- OctoPrint, Klipper/Moonraker, Creality, Bambu Lab, Prusa Link, Elegoo, and USB-connected Marlin printers each have their own interfaces.
 Designing parts requires specialized CAD skills.
 Validating printability requires tribal knowledge.
 Managing even a small fleet means juggling multiple dashboards.
 Meanwhile, AI agents are increasingly capable of planning and executing multi-step physical tasks, but there's no safe, standardized way to connect them to design tools and real hardware.

 The Solution

 Kiln acts as a universal intelligence layer between AI agents and physical fabrication.
 One interface, any idea, any printer.
-With 456+ MCP tools and 136 CLI commands, agents have everything they need to go from concept to physical object.
+With 797 MCP capabilities and 220 CLI commands, agents have everything they need to go from concept to physical object.

 From idea to object.
 Kiln gives agents multiple paths to turn a thought into a physical part: